MNikks01/Softbook/README.md

 User Profiles

+- Users can create profile
-- Users can create and customize their profiles with profile pictures, bio, and personal details.
+- Users can customize their profiles with profile pictures, bio, and personal details.
-- Option to update profile information and privacy settings.
+- Users can delete their profile

 Posts and Feeds